-If you’re an Australian senior or pensioner and money’s tight, or you’re simply looking to save yourself a few bucks, an easy way to free up some room in the budget is to take a fresh look at your mobile phone plan.
-Our research indicates that Aussies are paying well over $40 a month for their postpaid SIM only deal and over $70 if they are repaying a phone as well.
+If you’re an Australian senior or pensioner adjusting to a smaller income, or you’re simply looking to save yourself a few bucks, an easy way to free up some room in the budget is to take a fresh look at your mobile phone plan.
+Our research indicates that Aussies are paying well over $40 a month for their postpaid SIM-only deal, and over $70 if they are repaying a phone as well.

 Compare Mobile Phone Plans

 What are my phone options if I’m a senior or pensioner?

 With big data phone plans and big money contracts, it’s easy to think that seniors and pensioners are left out of the mobile phone plan equation in Australia.
 However, this isn’t necessarily so – there are many low cost options out there.

 If you’re after a regular phone plan, unlimited calls and texts plus one gigabyte (1GB) of data is often available for less than $10 a month.
 Pay-as-you-go options can offer cheap rates with a 365-day expiry, making an ideal plan for light users who like the freedom to recharge when they please.
 You simply pay for what you use, as you use it — calls are usually charged per minute, texts per message sent, and data use is charged per kilobyte (KB) or megabyte (MB).

 It pays to shop around to find the best deal for you, knowing that many SIM cards are available in Coles, Woolworths, 7-Eleven, ALDI, or even to buy online.